Equivalency Determination FAQs

 How is Paragon's Equivalency Determination PLUS service different from that of other ED providers?

 Unlike other ED providers, Paragon provides a comprehensive service.
-We not only generate the ED letter, but we also carry out steps you would otherwise have to implement in-house for an international grant: ED pre-screening to identify any red flags indicating an organization might not pass ED, anti-terrorism financing screening (SDN search, etc.), reviewing foreign country regulations affecting both grantmaker and grantee, reviewing any grant agreement, securing grantee signatures, obtaining wire transfer information, and confirming receipt of funds.
+We not only provide the ED letter and analysis (generated by an outside contracting Qualified Tax Practitioner) but we also carry out steps you would otherwise have to implement in-house for an international grant: ED pre-screening to identify any red flags indicating an organization might not pass ED, anti-terrorism financing screening (SDN search, etc.), reviewing foreign country regulations affecting the grantmaker and the grantee, reviewing any grant agreement, securing grantee signatures, obtaining wire transfer information, and confirming receipt of funds.
 By contrast, the fee charged by other ED providers usually includes only the ED letter itself.
 Compare our ED Service to other providers ›

 How long does an Equivalency Determination take?